-The mathematics major is designed to meet many different needs.
-Our programs allow the student to choose from several options that are each tailored to the individual's talents, interests, and career goals.
-A student may prepare for a variety of careers by selecting the appropriate option and minor.
-Students choosing a mathematics major can take advantage of the full range of mathematical resources available on campus.
+The mathematics department offers degrees in two different majors: Mathematics and Statistics & Data Science (SDS).
+Our programs allow the student to choose a major and emphasis that best suit the individual's talents, interests, and career goals.
+A student may prepare for a variety of careers by selecting the appropriate degree, major, emphasis, and minor.
+Students choosing a mathematics or SDS major can take advantage of the full range of mathematical resources available on campus.

-The University offers two different major degrees in mathematics:
+The University offers two different degrees in mathematics or SDS:

-Students pursuing a mathematics major with either the Probability & Statistics or General/Applied emphasis may be interested in applying for the Accelerated Master's Program (AMP) in Statistics.
+Students pursuing an SDS major or a mathematics major with either the Probability & Statistics or General/Applied emphasis may be interested in applying for the Accelerated Master's Program (AMP) in Statistics & Data Science.

-The Accelerated Master's Program requirements and admissions criteria are set by the Graduate Interdisciplinary Program in Statistics.
-Click the link above for more information about requirements, eligibility, and to submit questions to the Statistics program coordinator.
+The Accelerated Master's Program requirements and admissions criteria are set by the Graduate Interdisciplinary Program in Statistics & Data Science.
+Click the link above for more information about requirements, eligibility, and to submit questions to the SDS program coordinator.